Japan, France agree to start talks on defense supplies-sharing pact | The Japan Times

-PARIS – The defense and foreign ministers of Japan and France agreed at their “two-plus-two” meeting on Friday to start negotiations over a bilateral accord on sharing defense supplies and services.
+PARIS – The defense and foreign ministers of Japan and France agreed at their “two-plus-two” meeting Friday to start negotiations over a bilateral accord on sharing defense supplies and services.

 In a joint statement issued after the meeting in Paris, the ministers also expressed opposition to “unilateral action that would raise tensions” in the South China Sea, an apparent reference to China’s land reclamation and other activities in the contested waters highlighting its growing assertiveness.